Getty Kaspers: Eurovision Song Contest

 Teach-In participated in the Nationaal Songfestival 1975, the Dutch national final for the Eurovision Song Contest 1975.
 The competition was held in the Jaarbeurs convention centre in Utrecht, and for the first time since 1970, the act had not been preselected by broadcaster NOS, but was selected in a two-stage process.
 Teach-In were required to perform their song "Ding-a-dong" in the first round to select the song that would represent the Netherlands.
-A five-member international jury selected the winning song 4 votes to 1 over the songs "Ik heb geen geld voor de trein" from Albert West and "Circus" from Debbie (Dutch versions of Teach-In songs "Tennessee Town" and "The Circus Show").
+A five-member international jury selected the winning song by four votes to one, over the songs "Ik heb geen geld voor de trein" from Albert West and "Circus" from Debbie (Dutch versions of Teach-In songs "Tennessee Town" and "The Circus Show").

 With the song "Ding-a-dong" winning the first round, all three performers were required to sing this song in the second round to decide the winning artist.
-The final vote would consist of a public vote resulting in Teach-In winning the Nationaal Songfestival with 56 points, compared to 33 points for Albert West and 11 points for Debbie.
+The choice was made by a public vote, which resulted in Teach-In winning the Nationaal Songfestival with 56 points, compared to 33 points for Albert West and 11 points for Debbie.

-As the lead vocalist of Teach-In, Kaspers opened the Eurovision Song Contest 1975 held in Stockholm, Sweden, and went on to win the contest with 152 points.
+As the lead vocalist of Teach-In, Kaspers opened the Eurovision Song Contest 1975 held in Stockholm, Sweden, and the group went on to win the contest with 152 points.

 After their Eurovision victory, the band entered the charts in nearly every European country.
 "Ding-a-dong" reached third place in the Top 40 of the National Hit Parade in the Netherlands and reached place thirteen in the British charts.
-Later that year, Teach-In released the single "Goodbye Love", which also made the Top 10, peaking at number 5 for 7 weeks.
+Later that year Teach-In released the single "Goodbye Love", which also made the Top 10, peaking at number 5 for seven weeks.

-In 1976, Kaspers returned to the Eurovision Song Contest to give Brotherhood of Man, the winners of the Eurovision Song Contest 1976, their prizes.
+In 1976, Kaspers returned to the Eurovision Song Contest to give Brotherhood of Man, the winners of the 1976 contest, their prizes.